isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Autonomous-Dsnfctnt-Spryr-Envronmntl-Srvcs.md

 A robotic disinfectant sprayer suitable for disinfecting cleaning such as in health care settings  (e.g hospital, clinics, nursing homes), with a minimum solution tank capacity of 10L.

+There is an equipment cap.
+Refer to BGP for details.

 ## Solution Packages Option(s)

 <table>